-Applications, along with required documentation and payment of the applicable fee, must be made via the BOSSI portal on the Service NSW website.
+Applications, along with required documentation and payment of the applicable fee, must be made via the BOSSI portal.

 Enrolment as a candidate is subject to payment of the annual fee as published in the BOSSI Fees Schedule on the BOSSI website.
 A candidate is only considered financial if they have paid the annual fee.